Magnet AXIOM Examinations

 - EXIF data and how the sorting and filtering of the EXIF data including geolocation information, camera make, model, and serial number will be explained to allow for the categorization of images in an expedient and efficient manner in preparation for writing a final report.

-- Maximize the use of Magent.AI to automatically categorize images using the power of the CPU and GPU into multiple categories including: possible nudity, weapons-related content, drugs-related content, and child abuse content.
+- Maximize the use of Magnet.AI to automatically categorize images using the power of the CPU and GPU into multiple categories including possible documents, ID cards, screen captures, and human faces and many more.

 - Learn about device file systems and structures to recover additional information, including device owner information; third party application data; core operating system data; internet browser data; and more.

-- The hands-on exercise will also work through AXIOM’s Dynamic App Finder so that examiners who are conducting mobile device examinations can look for SQL databases belonging to apps currently unsupported by AXIOM in the core product, to produce them as an artifact within AXIOM Examine, thereby supporting mobile apps which are new.
+- The hands-on exercise will also work through AXIOM’s Dynamic App Finder so that examiners who are conducting mobile device examinations can look for SQL databases belonging to apps currently unsupported by AXIOM in the core product.
+This will allow them to be produced as an artifact within AXIOM Cyber as an artifact within AXIOM Examine, thereby supporting mobile apps which are new.

 - With the proliferation of cloud storage and the acceptance of it in both the corporate environment as well as the home-user environment, it is important for all examiners to understand the artifacts that remain on the cloud, which may not be stored on local media.